-As power banks become commonly used, many people don’t know if they are allowed to bring them on the plane or not.
-The airline industry is known for being very strict in regards to the items allowed onboard.
-But unfortunately, they don’t do a very good job in clearly communicating the rules and regulations that refer to power banks and other batteries.
-Therefore, knowing and following them is what makes a trip stress-free.
+As power banks become commonly used, many people do not know whether they are allowed to bring them on planes or not.
+The airline industry is known for being very strict regarding the items allowed on board, but unfortunately, they are not good at clearly communicating the rules and regulations that refer to power banks and other batteries.
+Therefore, knowing and following these restrictions help travelers avoid problems and enjoy a stress-free trip.

 Are portable chargers allowed on airplanes?